varuanand2/Smart-Sefty-Device-Using-GSM-Module/README.md

 # 📱 Smart Safety Device

-A real-time GPS and GSM-based safety device designed to send emergency alerts with **live location**.
-With a single press of a panic button, it sends an SMS containing Google Maps location link to a predefined phone number.
-The system provides user feedback via an I2C LCD.
+A feature-rich embedded safety system designed for emergency response.
+This device uses **GPS** to fetch live location, **GSM** to send SMS and make calls, and a **keypad** to store emergency contacts in EEPROM.
+One-button press or keypad-triggered alerts ensure quick action during danger.

 ---